NetickNetworking/NetickDocumentation/articles/how-to-write-a-transport-wrapper.md

  }
 ```

-## Defining the transport provider
+## Defining the Transport Provider

 Finally, we have to define a transport provider (a ScriptableObject), which will be used by Netick to create a new instance of the transport wrapper.